Announcing Native Polyglot APIs in FaunaDB: GraphQL Now, SQL Forthcoming

 The Road Ahead

-After CQL, up next is SQL.
-SQL has long been the lingua franca for traditional enterprise applications.
+While GraphQL is gaining popularity, SQL has long been the lingua franca for traditional enterprise applications.
 With digital transformation driving cloud adoption within the enterprise, application development continues to rely on SQL for a vast majority of enterprise workloads.
 However, despite this huge market need, very few cloud-centric SQL databases offer strong consistency and resilience guarantees in mainframe-like environments.

 FaunaDB’s support for SQL will enable enterprises and digital businesses alike to gain from the productivity of prevalent skills in SQL while leveraging cloud platforms, without sacrificing the transactional safety that enterprises need.
 The SQL API will be available in the second half of CY 2019.